Dual chiral density wave induced oscillating Casimir effect: Formulation

 Using the first approach, at zero temperature $T=0$ and zero chemical potential $\mu=0$, the analytical solution for the Casimir energy (per unit area) from quark fields in the DCDW phase can be written as

 where the first integral variable is the imaginary part $\xi$ of imaginary frequency $\omega \equiv i\xi$, and $k_\perp^2 \equiv k_x^2+k_y^2$.
 The overall factor of $2N_f N_c$ means the degrees of freedom for particle-antiparticle, flavors, and colors, and the spin degrees of freedom are labeled as $s=\pm$.
 The overall factor of $-2$ and the factor of $-e^{-L_zk_z^{[s]}}$ are a property of the PBC on fermion fields.
-For the MIT bag boundary condition, see Appendix~\ref{MIT}.
+See Appendix~\ref{App:Lifshitz} for a derivation of Eq.~(\ref{eq:ECas_PBC}) and the case of the antiperiodic boundary condition.
+Also, for discussion with the MIT bag boundary condition, see Appendix~\ref{MIT}.